-We have audited the accompanying consolidated balance sheet of Kaman Corporation and subsidiaries as of December 31, 2012, and the related consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows for each of the years in the two-year period ended December 31, 2012.
-In connection with our audits of the consolidated financial statements, we also have audited financial statement schedule II.
+We have audited the accompanying consolidated statements of operations, comprehensive income, shareholders' equity, and cash flows of Kaman Corporation and subsidiaries for the year ended December 31, 2012.
+In connection with our audit of the consolidated financial statements, we also have audited financial statement schedule II.
 These consolidated financial statements and financial statement schedule are the responsibility of Kaman Corporation's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statem
+Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audit.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Kaman Corporation and subsidiaries as of December 31, 2012 and the results of their operations and their cash flows for each of the years in the two-year period ended December 31, 2012, in conformity with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the results of operations and the cash flows of Kaman Corporation and subsidiaries for the year ended December 31, 2012, in conformity with U.S. generally accepted accounting principles.
 Also in our opinion, the related financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, present fairly, in all material respects, the information set forth therein.